 Tenjin is the place that caters to your shopping needs.
 Daimaru, Tenjin Core, Parco, and Loft are department stores teeming with high-end brands like Louis Vuitton, Gucci, Chanel, Moncler, to name a few.
 If you’ve been eyeing on one of these brands, you know where to go.

-Eat Fukuoka’s tonkotsu ramen
+Eat Fukuoka’s Tonkostu Ramen

-Shop and dine in Canal City Hakata
+Shop and Dine in Canal City, Hakata

 Relax in Ohori Park